keymapperorg/KeyMapper/docs/user-guide/fingerprint-gestures.md

 After choosing an action (or actions) you can press the save :fontawesome-solid-save: icon in the bottom right to save the mapping.

+Make sure to save :fontawesome-solid-save: your fingerprint gesture map after applying these changes.

 ## Customising actions

 If you would like to customise how the actions are performed you can tap the 3 dot menu :fontawesome-solid-ellipsis-v: to the right of an action.